Body image disturbance: Behavioral

 The behavioral component of body image disturbance includes different body-checking behaviors such as repeatedly weighing during the day, spending significant time in front of the mirror or avoiding it, frequently taking selfies, checking parts of the body with hands (e.g. measuring the circumference of the wrists, arms, thighs, belly or hips).
 Other behaviors include avoiding situations in which the body is exposed (for example, when swimming), and wearing very loose and covering clothes.
 More generally, avoidance of bodily sensations, particularly the interoceptive ones, is reported.

 Perceptual

 In body image disturbance, several perceptual domains are altered.
+Visual perception is the most studied, whereby people often perceive their bodies as larger or smaller than they really are.
+One explanation for this phenomenon that is gaining support is that visual adaptation and attentional bias play a role.
+People who are more dissatisfied with their bodies tend to preferentially attend to more idealised, thinner bodies.
+More attention to thinner bodies results in visual adaptation, such that subsequently viewed bodies (including one's own) appear heavier than they really are.

-Visual perception is the most studied, but research has found misperceptions in other sensory domains such as haptic, tactile, and affective-touch.
+Research has also found misperceptions in other sensory domains such as haptic, tactile, and affective-touch.
 Also, the body schema is overextended.
 Some research suggested that this is related to a general enlarged mental representation of body size.
 A 2017 study published in a companion journal to Nature highlighted how perceptual disturbance is present in those recovered from anorexia nervosa even without affective-cognitive body concerns.
 Finally, interoception, the sense of the current state of the body, is problematic in those with eating disorders.